NCAR/geocat-comp/README.md

-GeoCAT-comp is the computational component of the [GeoCAT](https://geocat.ucar.edu/) project. eoCAT-comp provides computational functions for operating on geosciences data.
+GeoCAT-comp is the computational component of the [GeoCAT](https://geocat.ucar.edu/) project.
+GeoCAT-comp provides computational functions for operating on geosciences data.
 Many of these functions originated in NCL and were translated into Python in GeoCAT-comp; however, developers are welcome to suggest novel computational functions for geosciences data.